simonw/llm/docs/help.md

 Commands:
-  prompt*       Execute a prompt aliases       Manage model aliases embed         Embed text and store or return the result embed-db      Manage the embeddings database embed-models  Manage available embedding models
+  prompt*       Execute a prompt aliases       Manage model aliases chat          Hold an ongoing chat with a model. embed         Embed text and store or return the result embed-db      Manage the embeddings database embed-models  Manage available embedding models